-The company's holding company is Wipro IT Services UK Societas which holds 69.42% (2020: 69.42%) of the company's equity.
+The company's holding company is Wipro IT Services UK Societas which holds 69.42% (2020: 69.42%) of the company's issued share capital.
 Wipro IT Services UK Societas was established in Cyprus, and is domiciled with its head office in the UK.